fsharp/fsharp.org/guides/web/index.md

 NancyFx is a lightweight, low-ceremony framework for building HTTP-based micro-applications and micro-services on .NET and Mono.
 [F# templates](http://bloggemdano.blogspot.com/2013/12/a-few-other-template-additions-and.html) are available.

+### [Suave.io](http://suave.io/)

+Suave is a simple web development F# library providing a lightweight web server and a set of combinators to manipulate route flow and task composition.

 ## Frameworks for Micro-services and Server-Side Web APIs

-### [Suave.io](http://suave.io/)

-Simple web development library in F# that provides a lightweight web server.

 ### [Serving Requests with IHttpHandler](http://codinglight.blogspot.co.uk/2010/03/writing-your-own-httphandler-in-f.html)